affinda/affinda-python/docs/samples_python.md

 print(redacted_resume.as_dict())
 ```

-### getRedactedResume - Gets redaction results for a specific resume
+### getRedactedResume - Get redaction results for a specific resume

 ```python
 from affinda import AffindaAPI, TokenCredential